2016 FIA World Endurance Championship: Manufacturer championships

 Two manufacturers' titles were contested, one for LMPs and one for LMGTEs.
-The World Endurance Championship for Manufacturers is only open to manufacturer entries in the LMP1 category, while the World Endurance Cup for GT Manufacturers allows all entries from registered manufacturers in LMGTE Pro and LMGTE Am to participate.
-The top two finishing cars from each manufacturer earn points toward their total.
+The World Endurance Championship for Manufacturers was only open to manufacturer entries in the LMP1 category, while the World Endurance Cup for GT Manufacturers allowed all entries from registered manufacturers in LMGTE Pro and LMGTE Am to participate.
+The top two finishing cars from each manufacturer earned points toward their total.